QuiqueMartinez/AutoIssueSync/README.md

 # AutoIssueSync
+---

-**AutoIssueSync** is a command-line tool for automating the synchronization of project issues with GitHub.
+*AutoIssueSync* is a command-line tool for automating the synchronization of project issues with GitHub.
 This tool analyzes `.cs` files in a C# project, identifies attributes tagged with `GitHubIssue`, and ensures that the corresponding issues in a GitHub repository are created, updated, or closed based on the current state of the codebase.

-**IMPORTANT** The objective of this utility is to manage all issues' lifecycles through code attributes.
+**IMPORTANT!!** The objective of this utility is to manage all issues' lifecycles through code attributes.
 It may have undesired effects on issues created manually in Github.
----

 ## Features